Start an art blog today and showcase your artwork professionally!

-Art isn’t the easiest thing to sell, but if you are committed, passionate, and inspired to learn how, you will find success in making money selling your art.
+Art isn’t always the easiest thing to sell, but if you are committed, passionate, and inspired to learn how, you will find success in making money selling your art.
 There are many paths to success as an artist.

 In this post, learn how to start an art blog and how a blog can help you market and sell your work.
 Learn how art blogging can boost your confidence as an artist, and allow you to expand your creative offerings.

-Starting an art blog isn’t as hard as you may think, even if you have no tech skills.
+Starting an art blog isn’t as hard as you may think, even if you have no technical skills.
 It will take you some time and effort to create, but a blog or art website is a long-term plan for success.
 Put some energy into your art blog now and grow it at your own pace.
 You will have your art blog for years to come and can continue to add to your blog bit by bit.

 10 Reasons to start an art blog

 1. Start an art blog to claim your space and affirm yourself as an artist

 It can feel funny to call yourself an artist.
 There are so many of us and we are all so different.